adenlall/salatok-gtk/README.md

  we use nomination.openstreetmaps.org ( free and open source api ) to proved you an api that can return lat & long from your given adress. we recommend you to read privacy policy pf nomination api.

+## Lite Version

+ this version focus on salat fixing without 50 Mb of Quran translations and font types.

+ this branch should receive latest features from salat branch.

 ## Useful links